MyNameBeJohn/Atoll-Island-Research/README.md

 Step 10:
 Create another folder within the original one you made in step one.
-This is the control case foler.
+This is the control case folder.
 Move the createCT.py file into this folder.
 Copy the .dep file, both .grd files, the bounds .txt, the Inputs file, the params.txt, jonswap.txt and the .bat file into the new control folder.